adamduncan/eleventy-shortcomps/README.md

 This single `props` argument can also be [destructured](https://davidwalsh.name/destructuring-function-arguments) and assigned [default parameter values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters).
 Awesome.

-With this approach instead, we still declare our shortcodes as we did previously, but instead of passing multiple parameters to them, we pass a single object containing all of the properties.
+With this approach, we still declare our shortcodes in `.eleventy.js` as we did previously.
+But instead of passing multiple parameters to them in our templates, we pass a single object containing all of the properties.
 In a templating language like Nunjucks, that might look like:

 ```HTML
 {% Image {